 - Whilst walking along the trail, collect the items listed on your themed card

 - At the end of the trail there is time for discussions around what the learners have found (interesting insects, seeds, flowers etc.)

 - Learners are given cards with which they are to create their own colourful, natural, artists' palette

 - Learners collect natural materials and create their own unique collage to take home with them.

 - An educational alternative for this activity is to use ecological terms on each card, and learner need to collect items related to their term

-Nocturnal Activities (Adjusted for all ages)Night Walk (2 Hours)
+Nocturnal Activities (Adapted for all ages)Night Walk (2 Hours)

 Star-Gazing (2 Hours)

 - Enjoy the night sounds and possibly spot some nocturnal animals whilst walking along one of our hiking trails after dark

 - Find different insects that are active at night